 - In June, Andrew and Larry (Redwood City Catholic Worker) had their court date for their Good Friday arrest at Lockheed Martin.
 No charges were brought forward. - Over the course of the summer we were able to pay for two homeless individuals to relocate to LA and Missouri where they are able to stay with family members. - We welcomed the new JVC Santa Clara Community at our September House mass.
 We have enjoyed their regular presence at house events since then. - We have been fortunate to partner with San Jose State University and Presentation in being a placement site for student volunteers this past semester.
 We are extremely grateful for their help! - In October we hosted John LaForge of NukeWatch, and Marion Küpker, from Hamburg, Germany of Büchel ist Überall! atomwaffenfrei jetzt, for a discussion on America's nuclear policies and America's nuclear presance in Germany. - Hope Village opened and we proceeded to move three times in less than a month.
-It was a certaintly a wirlwind of a start.
-We could not have asked for better support and love from the community. - We had a wonderful Thanksgiving celebration with our current guests, alumni, and community family members. - Andrew particepated in a three day fast with several other community members to voice concerns over the selling of public land to Google.
-We had hoped the city would have put stronger requirements on Google to reduce their affects on the house market. - The Christmas season has arrived at Casa de Clara.
-We recently brought home a Christmas tree and had a wonderful time decorating the tree and house while enjoying home cooked tamles and enchiladas by two of our guests.
+It was a certainty a whirlwind of a start.
+We could not have asked for better support and love from the community. - We had a wonderful Thanksgiving celebration with our current guests, alumni, and community family members. - Andrew participated in a three day fast with several other community members to voice concerns over the selling of public land to Google.
+We had hoped the city would have put stronger requirements on Google to reduce their affects on the house market. - Marcus was sentences to 20 hours of volunteer service after being the first person prosecuted in 30 years at the Nuclear Test Site in Nevada for civil disobedience. - The Christmas season has arrived at Casa de Clara.
+We recently brought home a Christmas tree and had a wonderful time decorating the tree and house while enjoying home cooked tamales and enchiladas by two of our guests.